AlinaMoldoveanu/symfony3-bp/README.md

 configuration

 ## Installation
+To install, follow this steps:

-To install clone the repository using git:
+  - Clone the repository using git:
 `git clone git@github.com:irozgar/symfony3-bp.git YOUR_PROJECT_FOLDER`

-After that change the project name in composer.json to your project name
+  - Rename your project name and customize this README file
+  - Install composer dependencies with `composer update`
+  - Install node dependencies `npm install`
+  - Install bower dependencies with `bower install`
+  - Run gulp `gulp` to compile your assets

 ## Included packages
 In addition to the symfony standard edition packages, some extra packages are included